Leisure facilities are allowed to continue holding organised classes - such as spin sessions - with more than six participants.

 Any treatment can have some side-effects and vaccines are no different.
 The most common side-effects of vaccines are typically mild and can include swelling or redness to the skin where the jab was given.

-Are people who have transplants able to have the vaccine? from Anne Lindo in ReadingMichelle Roberts Health online editor
+Will people who have had transplants be able to take the vaccine? from Anne Lindo in ReadingMichelle Roberts Health online editor

 Scientists are testing lots of different potential coronavirus vaccines.
 It is not yet clear which ones may be most effective, if any.
 Different versions may be more suitable for some people than others.